Humanizr/Humanizer/readme.md

 ```

 ##How to contribute?
 Your contribution to Humanizer would be very welcome.
 Just check out the list of [issues](https://github.com/MehdiK/Humanizer/issues).
 They should be relatively straightforward.
+We us [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for pull requests.
-If you want to contribute, fork the repo, fix an issue and send a PR.
+So if you want to contribute, fork the repo, fix an issue and send a PR.

 One area Humanizer could definitely use your help is localisation.
-Currently Humanizer [supports](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer/Properties) French, Belgium, Arabic, Russian and Romanian languages for `Date.Humanize` method.
-Support for `ToWords` is being added soon.
+Currently Humanizer [supports](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer/Properties) French, Belgium, Spanish, Greek, German, Arabic, Russian and Romanian languages for `Date.Humanize` method.

-It would be awesome if you could contribute a translation.
+Humanizer could definitely do with more translations.
+We also need localization for `TimeSpan.Humanize`.

-To do this, fork the repository if you haven't done yet, duplicate the [resources.resx](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Properties/Resources.resx) file, add your target [locale code](http://msdn.microsoft.com/en-us/library/hh441729.aspx) to the end (e.g. resources.ru.resx for Russian), translate the values to your language, commit, and send a pull request for it.
+To add a translation, fork the repository if you haven't done yet, duplicate the [resources.resx](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Properties/Resources.resx) file, add your target [locale code](http://msdn.microsoft.com/en-us/library/hh441729.aspx) to the end (e.g. resources.ru.resx for Russian), translate the values to your language, commit, and send a pull request for it.
 Thanks.

 Some languages have complex rules when it comes to dealing with numbers; for example, in Romanian "5 days" is "5 zile", while "24 days" is "24 de zile" and in Arabic "2 days" is "يومين" not "2 يوم".
 Obviously a normal resource file doesn't cut it in these cases as a more complex mapping is required.
 In cases like this in addition to creating a resource file you should also subclass [`DefaultFormatter`](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Localisation/DefaultFormatter.cs) in a class that represents your language;
 e.g. [RomanianFormatter](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Localisation/RomanianFormatter.cs) and then override the methods that need involve the complex rules.
-Overriding the `GetResourceKey` method should do it; check out RomanianFormatter and RussianFormatter to see an example.
+We think overriding the `GetResourceKey` method should be enough.
+To see how to do that check out RomanianFormatter and `RussianFormatter` to see an example.
 Then you return an instance of your class in the [Configurator](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Configuration/Configurator.cs) class in the getter of the [Formatter property](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Configuration/Configurator.cs#L11) based on the current culture.

 ### Building & running the Tests
 You can build the whole solution, run the tests and create a local nuget package for the library by running the `go.cmd` on the root of the repo.